-Located in the eastern portion of Los Angeles County, the San Gabriel River watershed is a heavily burdened nexus: it drains into the San Gabriel River with major tributaries to the San Gabriel River including Walnut Creek, San Jose Creek, Coyote Creek, as well as numerous storm drains entering from the 19 cities through which the San Gabriel River passes; its channel flow diverts from the riverbed into four distinct spreading grounds held behind several rubber dams; and it is controlled through 10 miles of concrete channel bottom from below Whittier Narrows Dam to past Coyote Creek.
+Located in the eastern portion of Los Angeles County, the San Gabriel River watershed is a heavily burdened nexus: it drains into the San Gabriel River with major tributaries to the river including Walnut Creek, San Jose Creek, Coyote Creek, as well as numerous storm drains entering from the 19 cities through which the San Gabriel River passes; its channel flow diverts from the riverbed into four distinct spreading grounds held behind several rubber dams; and it is controlled through 10 miles of concrete channel bottom from below Whittier Narrows Dam to past Coyote Creek.
 All told, The San Gabriel River experiences huge influxes of multiple pollutants of concern.
-As such, the Los Angeles County Public Works Department (LACPDW) is committed to an array of monitoring and mitigation measures.
+As such, the Los Angeles County Public Works Department (LACPWD) is committed to an array of monitoring and mitigation measures.

-Chambers Group worked with the contractor to develop a plan to construct a stream flow dissipation area just upstream of the sediment dredging work site to allow the water flow to slow significantly in order to control the wildlife with nets without harm.
-On an emergency basis and within a few days, Chambers Group coordinated a meeting onsite with the CDFW and successfully obtained the necessary permits to relocate the wildlife and monitor construction under this plan, thus saving LADPW millions of dollars of construction equipment stand-by time.
+Chambers Group worked with the contractor to develop a plan to construct a stream flow dissipation area just upstream of the sediment dredging work site to allow the water flow to slow significantly to control the wildlife with nets without harm.
+On an emergency basis and within a few days, Chambers Group coordinated a meeting onsite with the CDFW and successfully obtained the necessary permits to relocate the wildlife and monitor construction under this plan, thus saving LACPWD millions of dollars of construction equipment stand-by time.

 It’s this type of emergency problem solving combined with our legacy of staid service that defines the Chambers Group client experience.